souriya777/spotify-mobile-svelte/README.md

 - option menu three-dots ?
   -- PanelFromBottom.svelteSAVE

+- disconnect other player to make it more robust
 - feat(player) : shuffle on several playlist
 - feat(button): use use:onTap
 - utiliser le view transition API à la "svelte menu"